Patrick Phiri

 Patrick Phiri (born 3 May 1956) is a Zambian football coach and former footballer.
 He featured for Zambian clubs Rokana United and Red Arrows as a striker and represented Zambia at the 1978 and 1982 African Cup of Nations tournaments.
 As a coach, Phiri led the Zambia U-20 national team to its first ever appearance at the 1999 FIFA World Youth Championship in Nigeria and was voted Zambian Coach of the Year at the end of the year.
 He was also in charge of Zambia at the 2008 African Cup of Nations in Ghana and has managed ten different club sides, with three of them more than once.
-He is currently in charge of Nakambala Leopards in the Zambian Premier League.
+He is currently in charge of Lumwana Radiants in the Zambian Premier League.

 Early life

 Phiri was born in Luanshya's Mpatamatu township where his father Ackson Phiri was a miner.
 He was the fifth born in a family of three boys and four girls and went to Mpatamatu and Mwaiseni Primary Schools and later attended Mpatamatu Secondary.
 Not only was he a keen student but he excelled on the football pitch as well.